Samuel Montagu, 1st Baron Swaythling: Family

 Montagu married Ellen Cohen, daughter of Louis Cohen, in 1862.

 His eldest child, Henrietta, was known for improving children's education whilst his daughter Lily helped to establish Liberal Judaism.

 He was succeeded in the baronetcy and barony by his eldest son, Louis Montagu, co-founder of the anti-Zionist League of British Jews.

 His second son, Edwin Montagu, followed his father into politics, becoming Secretary of State for India.
 In 1915, Edwin Montagu married Venetia Stanley (1887–1948), who in accordance with the will of the 1st Baron Swaythling converted to Judaism upon her marriage.

 Lord Swaythling's nephew was the leading Liberal politician and philosopher Herbert Samuel, 1st Viscount Samuel, the first High Commissioner of Mandate Palestine.

 Samuel Montagu was the maternal grandfather of the medical researcher Philip D'Arcy Hart and also of the lawyer Walter D'Arcy Hart.
+He was also the paternal grandfather of Ewen Montagu, famous for his key role in organizing Operation Mincemeat, a British intelligence plan to mislead Nazi Germany with regard to the planned invasion of Sicily in 1943.

 Montagu is also the great-grandfather of the 2016 Nobel Prize-winning economist Oliver Hart, the chemist Sir Martyn Poliakoff, and director and playwright Stephen Poliakoff.